 You may be referred to a formal cardiac rehabilitation program.
 You will get information and counseling regarding activity, diet, and supervised exercise.

 For the first 6 weeks after your surgery, you must be careful about using your arms and upper body when you move.

 - Do NOT reach backwards.

 - Do NOT let anyone pull on your arms for any reason -- for instance, if they are helping you move around or get out of bed.

 - Do NOT lift anything heavier than 5 to 7 pounds.

 - Do NOT do even light housework for at least 2 to 3 weeks.

 - Check with your provider before using your arms and shoulder more.

 Brushing your teeth is okay, but do not do other activities that keep your arms above your shoulders for any period of time.
 Keep your arms close to your sides when you are using them to get out of bed or a chair.
 You may bend forward to tie your shoes.
 Always stop if you feel pulling on your breastbone.

-Your doctor or nurse will tell you how to take care of your chest wound.
+Your health care provider will tell you how to take care of your chest wound.
 You will likely be asked to clean your surgical cut every day with soap and water, and gently dry it.
-Do not use any creams, lotions, powders, or oils unless your doctor or nurse tells you it is okay.
+Do not use any creams, lotions, powders, or oils unless your provider tells you it is okay.